Who will be the next MLB player to reach 3,000 hits?

 - Joey VottoLiveTodayTomorrowvs--|

-Who will be the next MLB player to reach 3,000 hits? originally appeared on NBC Sports Boston
+Who will be the next MLB player to reach 3,000 hits? originally appeared on NBC Sports Washington

 MLB’s 3,000-hit club got a new member on Saturday.